Distribution data supplied by the Ocean Biodiversity Information System (OBIS). To interrogate UK data visit the NBN Atlas.Map Help

 Is the species harmful? | No No text entered |

+Growth.
 Growth in seagrasses is generally limited by light and affected by temperature (Philliparts, 1995a & b; Marta et al., 1996).
 Zostera noltei is more tolerant of high light intensities, available at low tide, than Zostera marina, presumably an adaptation to life higher on the shore and the more turbid environment of intertidal flats (Vermaat et al., 1996; Davison & Hughes, 1998).
 New leaves appear in spring and eelgrass meadows develop over intertidal flats in summer, due to vegetative growth.
 Increase in shoot density resulting from continuous branching of the rhizome (Vermaat & Verhagen, 1996).
 A shoot density of 1000-23000 /m was reported in the Zandkreek estuary, Netherlands (Vermaat & Verhagen, 1996).
 Leaf growth stops in September/October and leaves are shed although Zostera noltei keeps its leaves longer than Zostera marina in winter.
-In the intertidal the combined action of grazing and wave action causes leaves to be lost over winter, and the plant reduced to its rhizomes within the sediment.
+In the intertidal, the combined action of grazing and wave action causes leaves to be lost over winter, and the plant is reduced to its rhizomes within the sediment.
 For example, Nacken & Reise (2000) reported that 50% of leaves fell off while the rest were taken by birds (see importance) in the Wadden Sea.
 In the following season, regrowth occurs from the remaining rhizomes.

+Epiphytes.
 The following algal species have been recorded only from seagrass leaves: Halothrix lumbricalis; Leblondiella densa; Myrionema magnusii; Cladosiphon zosterae; Punctaria crispata and Cladosiphon contortus, which is larger and found primarily on Zostera sp. rhizomes.
 Other species of algae are host specific for Zostera marina.
-The parasitic fungus Plasmodiophora bicaudata Feldm. prevented growth form rhizome internodes and gives the diseased plant a tufted appearance (den Hartog, 1970).
+The parasitic fungus Plasmodiophora bicaudata Feldm. prevented growth from rhizome internodes and gives the diseased plant a tufted appearance (den Hartog, 1970).

 Productivity